neopragma/java-legacy/notes/notes-srp-violation-2.md

 Eventually it would be good to instantiate ```JobApplicant``` as a valid, immutable object.
 We will have to sneak up on that goal step by step.

-Now our ```SsnTest``` class is broken.
 You might have noticed we violated our test-first process here.
 We've changed production code before the tests were failing for the right reason.

+We could have started with the ```SsnTest```, but it isn't the end of the world that we worked on ```Ssn``` first.
+In real life, people switch back and forth between test-first and test-after.
+It's no problem as long as you remember two things:

+1. Don't go too far with writing test cases without catching up the corresponding production code.
+2. Don't go too far with writing production code without catching up the corresponding test cases.
+3. Always bookend your refactorings by running your automated checks (before and after).
+If you don't have any, or don't have enough automated checks, then do the same sort of checking manually, and consider adding any missing automated test cases as you go along.

-They're failing, but it's because we trying to test social security number functionality through the ```JobApplicant``` class.
+Now back to the work.
+Our ```SsnTest``` class is broken.
+We're trying to test social security number functionality through the ```JobApplicant``` class, and the compiler can't find the methods.

 But...isn't that what we just did, _on purpose_, for the ```Address``` class?
 Yes.
 Remember the reason: Instances of ```Address``` are immutable value objects.
 The interesting logic pertaining to _address_ resides in the ```Job Applicant``` class.